djessich/cookbook-pyload/README.md

 # Pyload Cookbook

 This cookbook is used to install and configure [Pyload](https://github.com/pyload/pyload) on a system.
-It installs Pyload from Git repository, installs all required dependencies for Pyload, prepares configuration folder and files and installs the appropriate configuration for your platform's init system.
+Just put it in your nodes `run_list` or the default recipe using `include_recipe`.
+This cookbook installs Pyload from Git repository (stable branch), installs all required dependencies for Pyload, prepares configuration folder and files and installs the appropriate configuration for your platform's init system.

 ## Requirements